Updated April 2021

 Dear Friends and Patrons:

 I assure you, the feeling is mutual.
-Scott and the players want you to know that they feel your presence even in physical absence, and that playing for you is special and rewarding.
+Scott and the players feel your presence even in physical absence, and playing for you is incredibly rewarding for them.
 So really, there is nothing virtual about these performances.
 They may be different from a live gathering in the Frauenthal, but a few miles cannot separate us!

 If you are new to the idea of Virtual Concerts, do not be daunted.
-They are easily accessible via a password-protected link sent prior to each program to all subscribers and single ticket buyers.
+They are easily accessible via a private link sent prior to each program to all subscribers and single ticket buyers.
 You will find guidance and FAQ on our Virtual Concert Hall page of this website.
 The staff is available by phone to answer any questions.

 WMS is committed to making music a core resource for connectivity, self-care and emotional health.
 We have been doing that now for more than 80 years—and with your help, we’re going to continue!